Learning Outcomes

 Key Term: prohibited conduct

-Unlawful behaviour under the Equality Act 2010, including direct discrimination, indirect discrimination, harassment, victimisation, and failure to make reasonable adjustments.
+Unlawful behaviour under the Equality Act 2010, including direct discrimination, indirect discrimination, harassment, victimisation, discrimination arising from disability, and failure to make reasonable adjustments.

 Direct Discrimination